drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### SAR: Substitution of N4 is Detrimental to Potency
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-Further SAR analyses indicate that the substitution of N4 in 4-anilino-quinazolines is detrimental to their biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/sar-substitution-n4-is-detrimental-to-potency-40d1bad2'><i class='fa fa-play' aria-hidden='true'></i></button>Further SAR analyses indicate that the substitution of N4 in 4-anilino-quinazolines is detrimental to their biological activities.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.